The Ford’s Theatre campus (Museum, Theatre, Petersen House and Center for Education and Leadership) will close early

 1893: On June 9, a 40-foot section of the front of the building collapses from the third floor hurling men, desks and file cases into the cellar of the building.
 Twenty-two government employees are killed in the confusion, while 65 others are injured.
 Further investigation shows the cause of the collapse was due to overloading the floor and negligence of the building contractor, who was excavating under pillars located in the cellar without sufficient support to the floors above.
 After the investigation is concluded, Ford’s is closed as an office structure.

-1931 - 1933: Over this two-year period, the building is turned over to the Department of the Interior.
+1931-1933: Over this two-year period, the building is turned over to the Department of the Interior.
 It becomes known as the “Lincoln Museum,” and the first floor of the building is open to the public.
 On June 10, 1933, the building is transferred to the National Park Service, which it remains affiliated with today.
-Photo of Ford's Theatre courtesy of The Library of Congress.
+Image of Ford's Theatre courtesy of the Library of Congress, LC-USZ61-106122.

 1968: In January, Ford’s Theatre reopens officially as a National Historic Site and a working theatre.
 A dedication ceremony and gala headed by Helen Hayes, Henry Fonda and other celebrities occurs to commemorate this landmark.
 On February 13, Ford’s Theatre is officially reopened to the general public.
 In April, She Stoops to Conquer marks the first performance to occur in more than a hundred years at Ford’s.
 Photo of Ford's Theatre by Carol M. Highsmith.

 2007: In August, Ford’s Theatre closes for it first renovation and restoration since 1968.
 The renovation will take around 18 months to complete.
 The plan includes improvements to the heating, air-conditioning, lighting and sound systems.
 New restrooms, a new lobby, an upgraded museum, and the addition of an elevator are also scheduled to improve the interior.